valentimgarcia/Exchange-rates-API/README.md

 # Exchange-rates-API

-This project is a challenge from RHO Systems in the interview process.

-It is intended to consume an API that is used to fetch exchange rates of various currencies and use them for conversion calculations.
+This project is intended to consume an API that is used to fetch exchange rates of various currencies and use them for conversion calculations.

 How to run:
 - Open the pom.xml file with your IDE